Ed Mendoza

 Edward Eugene Mendoza (born December 4, 1952) is an American long-distance runner.
 He competed in the men's 10,000 metres at the 1976 Summer Olympics, as well as the men's marathon at the 1983 World Championships in Athletics.

+Mendoza competed for Grossmont College before transferring to the University of Arizona.
+He was an All-American runner for the Arizona Wildcats track and field team, finishing 7th in the 10,000 meters at the 1976 NCAA Division I Outdoor Track and Field Championships.